o-t-w/blog/src/content/blog/how-to-gif-2025.md

 The AV1 video codec was created by the Alliance for Open Media (AOM).

 Below is an ancient video I converted to AV1.
-If it's broken, your browser or device does not support AV1.
+If it's broken, your browser or device does not support this codec.

 <video controls playsinline src="/animated/thisisDVD.mp4"></video>